Academic English has its own vocabulary and you will encounter certain words at university or in other academic contexts that are not seen elsewhere.

 The length of this main section will depend on your exact assignment and the aims of your research.
 It could range in length from three or four paragraphs to many chapters.

 Each paragraph in the main body should build on the previous paragraph and keep relevant to your thesis statement, each section addressing different issues that relate to the main focus of the essay: your thesis.

 The conclusion will summarise the findings in your essay and relate them back to your introduction, explaining how you have succeeded in your aims and answering (if an answer is possible) your original thesis statement/question.

-The appendix, or appendices if more than one, is where you put all of your supporting materials.
+The appendix (or appendices if there is more than one) is where you put all of your supporting materials.

 These materials could include interview transcripts, graphs, charts and any further information that is relevant to your essay or dissertation but not included in the main body.

 Share your thoughts on academic English

 Do you find any academic expressions confusing?